MrMichaelNealon/libcommon/README.md

    fout(stdout, "Something %`:red`RED%`reset` will %`bright`stand out%`reset`);
 ```

 Where the % is the identifier and the following quoted (backticked) string is an instruction.
-I'll be uploading a neat little port scanner I wrote in c.
+I'll be uploading a neat little port scanner I wrote in c over the next few days that takes advantage of this and a few other features from this set of libraries.

 It basically works like this - the data in the back-ticked string will be either an instruction:

 ```
+   bright
+   dim
+   underline
+   reset
-   bright, dim, underline, reset, etc.
+   etc.
 ```

 Or we can embed some : separated colour codes: